Human Resources Strategy for Research (HRS4R)

 Immagine

-In December 2015, two years after obtaining the Award, the Politecnico di Torino sent the European Commission a self-assessment report on the progress made in the fulfillment of the principles of the Charter and the Code and a new two-year Action Plan, previously approved by the governing bodies.
-Again, the results of the assessment by the European Commission in January 2016 were very positive, encouraging to continue on this path.
+In December 2015, two years after obtaining the Award, the Politecnico di Torino submitted to the European Commission a self-assessment report on the progress made in implementing the principles of the Charter and Code and a new two-year Action Plan.
+The outcomes of the assessment carried out by the European Commission in January 2016 were again very positive and encouraging.

-At the beginning of 2018, following the changes introduced by the HRS4R Strengthened process and in agreement with the European Commission, the Politecnico managed the transition from the old to the new enhanced HRS4R procedure and the Action Plan was updated and extended until December 2018.
+At the beginning of 2018, following the changes introduced by the HRS4R Strengthened process and in agreement with the European Commission, the Politecnico carried out the transition from the old to the new strengthened process, according to which the Action Plan was updated and extended until December 2018.

-On 14 April 2021, the Politecnico di Torino received the site visit of three experts sent by the European Commission for the reconfirmation of the HR Excellence in Research Award.
-During the day, which took place remotely due to the COVID-19 emergency, the experts interviewed online more than 60 members of the Politecnico community - including researchers, administrators and institutional representatives - and reviewed more than 70 actions carried out since 2013.
+On 14 April 2021, Politecnico di Torino underwent the site visit by three European Commission's experts for the re-confirmation of the HR Excellence in Research Award.
+During the visit, which took place remotely due to the COVID-19 outbreak, the experts online interviewed more than 60 members of the Politecnico community - including researchers, administrative staff and institutional representatives - and reviewed more than 70 actions carried out since 2013.

-The experts confirmed the HR Excellence in Research Award, giving a very positive assessment: “The whole approach of PoliTO towards HRS4R is admirable.
+The experts confirmed the HR Excellence in Research Award, commending it with an extremely positive evaluation: “The whole approach of PoliTO towards HRS4R is admirable.
 Any issues which have been praised during this assessment are actually models of good practice”.

 Immagine